-Limescale in a kettle is not just unsightly.
-Limescale also affects the taste of the water coming from your kettle, so your cups of tea of coffee can end up tasting ‘off’ if the issue isn’t dealt with.
+Limescale in a kettle is not just unsightly it also affects the taste of the water coming from your kettle, so your cups of tea or coffee can end up tasting ‘off’ if the issue isn’t dealt with.

 Removing limescale from your kettle is important because: